vaibs-cap/test/README.md

 * Component scaffolding
 * App audit using lighthouse, size-limit and sonar
 * Storybook integrated with react-live playground
-* Jest testing framework with snapshot testing
+* Jest testing framework with react testing library for unit and integration tests

 ## Topics to refer